amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 Saying,
 "One part in a million, just because," isn't satisfying...

+### Standardization vs. Customization

 Both of the previous points tie into the challenge of standardizing curriculum across a large group of volunteer instructors with very different backgrounds and interests.
 What we _actually_ teach varies more widely than the content of most university courses with prescribed curricula.
-This isn't necessarily a bad thing---one of the reasons we recruit instructors from among scientists is so that they can customize content and delivery for local needs---but we need to be more systematic about varying on purpose rather than by accident.
+We think this is a strength---one of the reasons we recruit instructors from among scientists is so that they can customize content and delivery for local needs---but we need to be more systematic about varying on purpose rather than by accident.

+### Watching vs. Doing

 Finally,
 we try to make our teaching as interactive as possible,